-But the stars at this conservation zoo have to be the Asian elephants.
 The zoo’s herd of six elephants includes a new addition: Samson.
 In 2015, the Elephant Lands exhibit quadrupled in size, creating a world-class home with new features that include shade structures, hilly berms and corridors, and a 12-foot-deep pond with remote-controlled water jets for playtime.
 The exhibit’s interactive digital displays allow visitors to identify individual elephants and even log behavior observations to share with zoo staff.

 The Lay of the Land

 Stroll the zoo’s parklike grounds –64 acres (28 ha) in total– as you explore 23 exhibits grouped into geographical areas:

 - Great Northwest – Mountain goats, black bears, bobcats, bald eagles, river otters, beavers, waterfowl, cougars, California condors, goats

 - Pacific Shores – Sea otters, penguins, harbor seals, tidepool

 - Discovery Zone – Insects, zoo train, wildlife garden

 - Elephant Lands – Asian elephants

 - Africa – Lions, painted dogs, cheetahs, pythons, giraffes, monkeys, fruit bats, crocodiles, flamingos, pythons, tortoises, bontebok, birds